mrchainman/Gotify-Nextcloud/README.md

 A python script that fetches notifications from the nextcloud talk api and pushes them to a gotify server.

 ### Usage
-Just adapt the variables in the push_msg.py file and start run the script.
+Just adapt the settings in the settings.py file and start run the script.
 A working Nextcloud talk instance and a working gotify setup ist needed.

 ### TODO